 Only classes in which you have received a 2.0 or higher will be accepted and we reserve the right to determine which courses meet the requirements and standards of the College.
 We only accept transfer credits from regionally accredited colleges and universities.

-Once your admission file is complete, it will be sent to the registrar for an official transfer evaluation that determines the number of transfer hours to which you are entitled.
+Once your admission file is complete, it will be sent to the Registrar's Office for an official transfer evaluation that determines the number of transfer hours to which you are entitled.
 You can transfer a total of 90 credit hours from any regionally accredited college or university.

 What Happens Next?

-In most cases, we evaluate an application and respond with an admission decision within four weeks of receiving all the required documents.
+In most cases, we evaluate an application and respond with an admission decision within one week of receiving all the required documents.
 Admitted students are notified by mail and will receive follow up information about next steps, like financial aid, housing, orientation, and registration.

 We recommend that you fill out the Free Application for Federal Student Aid (FAFSA) as soon as possible to begin the financial aid process.
 Submissions are accepted beginning on October 1.
 Learn more about your financial aid options.